-- 109 A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in one species is an information requirement under Annex IX to REACH (Section 8.7.2.). - 2.1.
-Information provided to fulfil the information requirement - You have submitted a testing proposal for a PNDT study according to OECD TG 414 with the source substances: Zinc O,O,O',O'-tetrabutyl bis(phosphorodithioate (CAS:6990-43-8; EC: 230-257-6); Phosphorodithioic acid, mixed O,O-bis(1,3-dimethylbutyl and iso-Pr) esters, zinc salts (CAS:84605-29-8; EC: 283-392-8); Zinc bis(O,O-diisooctyl) bis(dithiophosphate) (CAS: 4259-15-8; EC: 224-235-5); Phosphorodithioic acid, mixed O,O-bis(2-ethylhexyl and iso-Pr) esters, zinc salts (CAS: 68909-93-3; EC: 272-723-1). - 111 ECHA requested your considerations for alternative methods to fulfil the information requirement for Reproductive toxicity (pre-natal developmental toxicity).
-ECHA notes that you provided your considerations and you applied read-across to fulfil the respective information requirement, and no other alternative methods were available.
-ECHA has taken these considerations into account. - 112 ECHA received third party information concerning the testing proposal during the thirdparty consultation. - 113 The third party has expressed a support to the testing strategy, proposed by you and putting forward the same arguments that are already addressed in section 0.1. of Reasons common to several requests above. - 114 ECHA agrees that a PNDT study in a first species is necessary. - 2.2.
-Grouping of substances and read-across approach - 115 As explained in section 0.1. of Reasons common to several requests above, your adaptation of the information requirement is not accepted.
-Hence, there is a need to test the Substance. - 2.3.
-Specification of the study design - You may select between the rat or the rabbit because both are preferred species under the OECD TG 414 (Guidance on IRs & CSA, Section R.7.6.2.3.2.). - 117 The oral route of administration is the most appropriate to investigate reproductive toxicity (Guidance on IRs & CSA, Section R.7.6.2.3.2.).
+- 99 A pre-natal developmental toxicity (PNDT) study (OECD TG 414) in one species is an information requirement under Annex IX to REACH (Section 8.7.2.). - 2.1.
+Information provided to fulfil the information requirement

+- 100 You have submitted a testing proposal for a PNDT study according to the OECD TG 414 by the oral route with the Substance, as well as with the analogue substances: Zinc O,O,O',O'-tetrabutyl bis(phosphorodithioate (CAS:6990-43-8; EC:230-257-6); Phosphorodithioic acid, mixed O,O-bis(1,3-dimethylbutyl and iso-Pr) esters, zinc salts (CAS:84605-29-8; EC: 283-392-8); Phosphorodithioic acid, mixed O,O-bis(2-ethylhexyl and iso-Pr) esters, zinc salts (CAS: 68909-93-3; EC: 272-723-1). - 101 ECHA requested your considerations for alternative methods to fulfil the information requirement for Developmental toxicity.
+You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
+ECHA has taken these considerations into account. - 102 ECHA considers testing with the Substance as sufficient to fulfil current information requirement.
+Testing with the analogue substances, for the purpose of defining sub-chronic toxicity of the Substance, is considered not needed and therefore rejected. - 103 ECHA received third party information during the third-party consultation, but it did not concern the testing proposal on the Substance addressed in this decision. - 104 ECHA agrees that a PNDT study in a first species is necessary.

-2.4.
+2.2.
+Specification of the study design

+- 105 You proposed testing in the rat as a first species.
+You may select between the rat or the rabbit because both are preferred species under the OECD TG 414 (ECHA Guidance R.7a, Section R.7.6.2.3.2.). - 106 You proposed testing by the oral route.
+ECHA agrees with your proposal because this route of administration is the most appropriate to investigate reproductive toxicity (ECHA Guidance R.7a, Section R.7.6.2.3.2.).

+2.3.
 Outcome